 Dealing with an incapacitated, or potentially incapacitated, client presents difficult, and sometimes intractable, issues.
 Paragraph (a) of this rule directs the lawyer to maintain a normal lawyer-client relationship with the client if at all possible.
 Thus, even if a client appears to be moderately or intermittently impaired, the lawyer must communicate and consult with the client just as the lawyer would with any other client.

-The Louisiana Supreme Court imposed disbarment where a lawyer’s violation of Rule 1.14 was “egregious in nature” because he intentionally used his legal skills to take advantage of an “obviously vulnerable victim.”
-In re Cofield, 937 So.
+The Louisiana Supreme Court imposed disbarment where a lawyer’s violation of Rule 1.14 was “egregious” because he “intentionally used his legal skills” to take advantage of an “obviously vulnerable victim.”
+In re Letellier, 742 So.
+2d 544 (La.
+1999); In re Cofield, 937 So.
 2d 330, 343 (La.
-2006) (lawyer breached his fiduciary obligations as a trustee for a mentally-disabled client, engaged in questionable transactions with the client, and attempted to thwart attempts by the client’s family to remove the lawyer as trustee) (citing In re Letellier, 742 So.
+2006) (finding that lawyer breached his fiduciary obligations as a trustee for a mentally-disabled client, engaged in questionable transactions with the client, and attempted to thwart attempts by the client’s family to remove the lawyer as trustee) (citing In re Letellier, 742 So.
 2d 544 (La.
-1999)); see also, In re Maxwell, 44 So.
-2d 668, 675 (La.
-2010) (permanently disbarring lawyer for misconduct towards incapacitated client); Maunsel W. Hickey et al., Incapacity of Clients or Family Members, 1 La.
+1999)); see also In re Maxwell, 44 So.
+3d 668, 675 (La.
+2010) (imposing permanent disbarment on lawyer for misconduct towards incapacitated client); Maunsel W. Hickey et al., Incapacity of Clients or Family Members, 1 La.
 Prac.
-Est. Plan. § 4:150 (2d ed.
-2009).
+Est. Plan. § 4:149 (2018 ed.).